Substantive Change Policy

 • A determination of the percentage of new content is made by the institution, not SACSCOC.

-• Changing program length by 25% or more or adding one or more terms to expected time to completion.
+• Changing program length by 25% or more or adding one or more terms to the expected time to completion.

 • Entering into a cooperative academic arrangement.